Nikovash/moonstone/README.md

     - 2GB RAM minimum, or
     - 1GB RAM + 2GB swap
     - Auto-creates swap if insufficient, based on thresholds
-    - Ignores if physical RAM is more than 4GB
+    - Ignore creating SWAP if physical RAM is more than 4GB
 -   Detects global installations of **bitoreumd** and **bitoreum-cli**, ensures version consistency
 -   Downloads the **latest Bitoreum release** from GitHub, including